kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Production Economics Reinforce the Same Trade
+## Production Economics Reinforce the Same Trade { #production-economics-reinforce-the }

 Although this article focuses on development, the same relocation of work affects production.